QuickBooks Blog

 = $120,000

-What do Retained Earnings tell You?
+What do Retained Earnings tell you?

-When your business earns a surplus income, you have two alternatives.
-You can either distribute surplus income as dividends or reinvest the same as retained earnings.
+When your business earns a surplus income you have two alternatives, you can either distribute surplus income as dividends or reinvest the same as retained earnings.

-Therefore, the company must maintain a balance between declaring dividends and retaining profits for expansion.
+As a result, the company must maintain a balance between declaring dividends and retaining profits for expansion.

 Try QuickBooks Accounting Software for Small Businesses Free for 30 Days